 Selection criteria for volunteer positions need to be defined and explicit, and ensuring that they are based on an inclusive, rather than exclusive, basis.
 Care should therefore be taken on whether the required selection criteria are necessary for the role.
 Avoid poorly-defined, inconsistent or subjective criteria.
 The content of advertising for roles should not be made by individuals, but should be based on collaborative efforts of two or more (as deemed appropriate) committee/panel members or other suitable role-relevant representatives – this is intended to avoid unconscious or unconscious bias in setting out the role requirements so that they are fully inclusive.
 It should be clear in (or accompanying) the open call documentation which individuals (personally named, or listed by committee/panel role) will be making selection decisions on the candidates.

-Diversity: The ACM statement on diversity and inclusion is that “Anyone, from any background, should feel encouraged to participate and contribute to ACM.
-Differences – in age, race, gender and sexual orientation, nationality, physical ability, thinking style and experience – bring richness to our efforts in providing quality programs and services for the global computing community.”
+Diversity: The ACM statement on diversity and inclusion states that ‘Anyone, from any background or positionality, should feel encouraged to participate and contribute to ACM.’
 It is therefore important to stress that the advertising and volunteer selection process for SIGCHI should ensure that candidate information and selection procedures are free of biases related to a candidate’s ethnicity, gender, disability, sexual orientation, age, religion, or other personal characteristics that are unrelated to their suitability for the role.
 For example, providing an exhaustive list of requirements and skills needed may negatively impact on the number and diversity of applications submitted, especially when these are not essential for the role; emphasising skills and experience as ‘desirable but not vital’ and offering training and development opportunities may further widen the candidate pool.
 Try to get feedback on the post itself to ensure that and be prepared to make changes where necessary.

 Accessibility: The ACM accessibility statement makes clear that it “is committed to diversity, inclusion and accessibility in everything we do”.
 Be aware that good applicants may have difficulties in being able to engage with content in the ways that content creators anticipate (for example, because of disabilities or language expertise), and that these could have a wide range of impacts on candidates applying as volunteers.
 The construction of the advertisement needs to consider its accessibility so that all potential applicants are able to engage with the content.
 For example, where it is relevant, make sure that all images have alt text tags in web-based content and captions to videos, and add descriptive text.
 Try to get feedback on the post itself from someone with accessibility experience, and be prepared to make changes where necessary.
 Use plain English, avoid jargon, and make fonts large enough to be easily read.
 The ACM style guide offers best practices, examples, and implementation techniques for this.